 While roaming typically occurs while traveling, “home network” refers to your carrier’s coverage and not to a geographical location.
 Regardless of where you are, you won’t be roaming if your carrier has service in that area.
 Check your carrier’s coverage map to see what places are (and aren’t) in your home network.

 Finally, the price details of data roaming (and the way it is measured) vary from plan to plan, so if you are planning a trip where you won’t have coverage on your home network, check the roaming charges detailed in your contract to determine your best course of action.
-Carriers typically offer special packages for traveling abroad.
+Carriers typically offer special packages for international roaming when traveling abroad.
 Depending on your usage habits and WiFi access, these plans may be cheaper than paying the fee for international data roaming.